 The Swedish Film Institute is the major body in the film sector in Sweden.
 Its mission is to subsidize the production and distribution of new films, to preserve and give access to the Swedish film heritage and to promote Swedish cinema in an international context.

 Arkivet för Ljud och Bild, later re-named Statens ljud- och bildarkiv (The National Archive for Recorded Sound and Moving Images), was set up by the Swedish government in 1979 as the repository for legal deposit of television and radio broadcasts, video- and phonogrammes and theatrically released films in non-original format.
-In 2009 the National Archive for Recorded Sound and Moving Images merged with the National Library of Sweden, and formed the Library’s Division of Audiovisual Media.
-The division’s collections now include eight million hours of mainly radio, television, film, video, phonogrammes and multimedia, and is thus one of the largest media collections in the world.
+In 2009 the National Archive for Recorded Sound and Moving Images merged with the National Library of Sweden.
+The collections now include eight million hours of mainly radio, television, film, video, phonogrammes and multimedia, and is thus one of the largest media collections in the world.
 Most of what has been released and broadcast over the last three decades, and almost all phonographic recordings since 1899, is available for research at the library’s premises.

 The Grängesberg archive collects Swedish films on small gauges that was never theatrically released, such as industrial, commissioned, community, educational and amateur films.
-The archive was established in 2003 under the auspicies of the Swedish Film Institute, but since January 2011 the archive is part of the Division of Audiovisual Media of the National Library.
+The archive was established in 2003 under the auspicies of the Swedish Film Institute, but since January 2011 the archive is part of the National Library of Sweden.
 The Grängesberg archive functions as an archive for films of historical interest, deposited by societies, corporations, city councils, archives, museums and individuals – films that reflect 20th century Sweden and constitute great source material for research in a variety of fields.

 The National Library of Sweden has been the repository for legal deposit of all printed material in Sweden since the 17th century, be it high literature or train schedules.The collecting mission also include television, radio, film, music and computer games.
 Everything is preserved for posterity, and serves as the nation’s collective memory.